Status tracker

 IRS penalty refund status tracker: current Kwong and July 10, 2026 posture.

 This page tracks the current public posture of the Kwong / COVID-era IRS penalty and interest issue.
-As of May 7, 2026, the safest summary is: the issue is real, relief is not automatic, most taxpayers generally need to act by July 10, 2026, and the legal posture is still unsettled.
+As of June 21, 2026, the safest summary is: the issue is real, relief is not automatic, many taxpayers may still need to act by July 10, 2026, and the legal posture remains unsettled even after the reported appeal and TAS expansion of the issue into some missed-refund scenarios.

 Last updated